Skip to main content

 Transform the data

 Now that we have successfully added our Database connector to our flow, we need to add a Transform Message to specify how we want our data to be formatted and served to the consumer of our API.
-To add a Transform connector, go to your Mule Palette and add the Transform Message connector as the next component in the get:\contacts:contact-api-config flow.
+To add a Transform Message connector, go to your Mule Palette and drag out the Transform Message connector and drop it as the next component in the get:\contacts:contact-api-config flow.

 For our Contact API, we want the Transform Message to output each entry in the database as a separate object in an array.
 Luckily, this transformation is easy to make using DataWeave.
 DataWeave is the MuleSoft expression language for transforming data as it travels through a Mule Application.
 Let’s add the following DataWeave code to our Transform message to: